KarenTazayan/Azure-Pipelines-Immersion/README.md

 ### 5. Run the Azure Pipeline.

+>Warning!
+If you experience DNS resolution issues on an Azure Pipelines Agent, especially with the Azure Load Testing Service, try starting the container with Google's default DNS (8.8.8.8).

 Run the Azure Pipeline, wait till it completely deploy the solution and enjoy it.